-Pursuant to the CMVM 2013 Code, auditors shall verify the application of the systems and policies regarding remunerations of corporate bodies, the effectiveness and functioning of internal control mechanisms and communicate any irregularities to the supervision body (the same recommendation was also set forth in the 2010 Code).
-An English version of this document is available at www.oroc.pt/fotos/editor2/Tecnico/2010/ estatutosEN.pdf.
+33 Pursuant to the CMVM 2013 Code, auditors shall verify the application of the systems and policies regarding remunerations of corporate bodies, the effectiveness and functioning of internal control mechanisms and communicate any irregularities to the supervision body (the same recommendation was also set forth in the 2010 Code).
+34 An English version of this document is available at www.oroc.pt/fotos/editor2/Tecnico/2010/ estatutosEN.pdf. private benefits from the company or who perform functions in a competing company cannot be appointed as auditors (similarly, their posts will be automatically terminated if any of the incompatibilities set forth in the CSC is subsequently verified).
 IV CORPORATE RESPONSIBILITY i Risk management Pursuant to the 2013 CMVM Code, the board of directors or the general and supervisory board, depending on the adopted structure, shall set goals regarding risk management and create risk control systems to guarantee that the risks effectively borne by the company are consistent with those goals.
-This code also sets out that the supervisory body shall evaluate the functioning of the internal control and risk management systems and propose the necessary adjustments.
-Additionally, sectoral legislation and regulations require certain companies to create risk management mechanisms (for instance, the CVMob sets out such requisites regarding financial intermediaries).
+This code also sets out that the supervisory body shall evaluate the functioning of the internal control and risk management systems and propose the necessary adjustments.35 Additionally, sectoral legislation and regulations require certain companies to create risk management mechanisms (for instance, the CVMob sets out such requisites regarding financial intermediaries).
 In line with this, most of the Portuguese listed companies have internal risk control systems and internal audit units. $^{36}\,$ ii Compliance policies and whistle-blowing According to the 2013 CMVM Code, the audit committee, the general and supervisory board and the supervisory board (depending on the adopted corporate governance structure) shall assess the internal compliance systems and receive the reports prepared by the compliance services at least when these reports concern the company's annual financial statements, the identification and resolving of conflicts of interest, and the detection of possible illegalities.
-The 2010 CMVM Corporate Governance Code also recommends that listed companies adopt whistle-blowing policies and indicate the main aspects of those policies in their annual corporate governance reports.
+The 2010 CMVM Corporate Governance Code also recommended that listed companies adopt whistle-blowing policies and indicate the main aspects of those policies in their annual corporate governance reports.
 These recommendations were not maintained in the 2013 CMVM Code.
-However, it would be hasty to conclude that such recommendations could or should simply be disregarded by companies.
-Also, sectoral legislation and regulations specifically require certain companies to implement compliance or whistle-blowing mechanisms.
-Regarding whistle-blowing policies, it is essential to bear in mind data protection issues.
-The Portuguese Data Protection Agency (CNPD) has strict requirements that must be observed by companies while implementing whistle-blowing mechanisms.
-Similar recommendations were established in the CMVM 2010 Code.
+However, it would be hasty to conclude that such recommendations could or should simply be disregarded by companies.37 Also, sectoral legislation and regulations specifically require certain companies to implement compliance or whistle-blowing mechanisms.
+35 Similar recommendations were established in the CMVM 2010 Code.